Gas Regulators

 Generator Applications

-If this regulator is being installed for a generator, it is sized differently due to the initial surge of consumption during startup.
-A generator is essentially a car engine.
-Car engines expect gasoline (liquid fuel), not natural gas, so the inlet to the generator is sized for liquid fuel and is often too small for natural gas.
+If this regulator is being installed for a generator, it is typically sized differently because of the initial surge in fuel demand during startup.
+A generator engine is essentially similar to a car engine, and the inlet is often designed around liquid fuel rather than natural gas.

-Fuel also doesn’t flow into the engine like a gas burner—it pulses into each cylinder.
-Because of this, we often increase the piping coming to the small inlet and increase the buffer to handle the pulsing effect of the flow to the engine.
+Fuel also does not flow into the engine the same way it does for a gas burner.
+Instead, it pulses into each cylinder.
+Because of that, it is often necessary to increase the piping to the inlet and provide additional buffer capacity to handle the pulsing flow.

-When sizing a regulator for a generator, it’s important to know the kW rating of the generator so we can size it correctly with the proper buffer.
+When sizing a regulator for a generator application, it is important to know the generator’s kW rating so the regulator and buffer can be selected properly.